lumen-cms/lumen-cms/README.md

 $ now
 ```
 To connect the now deployment with your custom domain head over to the [documentation](https://zeit.co/docs/features/aliases)
-Sidenote: you need at least a premium account due to the size of the website bundle.
+Note: you need at least a premium account due to the size of the website bundle.
 ## Websites built with Lumen CMS
 * https://planet.training
 * https://www.studentsgoabroad.com | https://www.studentsgoabroad.org